jaylene-zhang/ArtifactProgramming2025/README.md

 **Quick usage:**
 - Inspect `benchmarks/` to see all problems/questions.
 - Review `results/` for raw and processed CSVs that support the paper tables and figures.
 - Run scripts in `scripts/analysis and plot/` to reproduce figures from processed CSVs.
 - Inspect `scripts/grader_wrapper.py` to see how grader outputs were parsed.

-> The key “kick-the-tyres” step is simply running analysis/plot scripts on `results/` files, which should execute in under 30 minutes on a modern laptop.
+> Due to the way the performance was computed, scripts used to produce the tables could take more than 30 minutes.
+The key “kick-the-tyres” step is simply running analysis/plot scripts on `results/` files, which should execute in under 30 minutes on a modern laptop.

 ---